siberianfox/tinygwiki/Road-to-1.0.md

 # Changelog
 I should have started this earlier.
 I'll keep a record of the things that affect UIs and usage.
 I'm not trying to keep a complete record of changes in the internals.

+Changes in 356.xx builds
+* New behaviors for homing.
+Made homing and G28/G30 more compatible with LinuxCNC and grbl behaviors.
+Changes are:
+ * G28 [axes] returns to a preset position in absolute coordinates.
+Goes through optional intermediate specified in the G28 command
+ * G28.1 [axes] sets the preset position - e.g. G28.1 x50 y40
+ * G28.2 [axes] perform a homing cycle for any axis specified.
+The axis value is ignored
+ * G28.3 [axes] set absolute machine coordinates as "zero".
+Useful for infinite axes or axes that cannot otherwise be homed.

 Changes in 355.xx builds
 * Added filtered mode for QRs.
 QR settings are
 <pre>